Zaidanmo/UpdateChecker/README.md

   version-change status.
 - Distinguishes minor updates from major version changes.
 - Copies an exact WinGet update command for an individual application.
-- Supports light and dark themes.
 - Can optionally continue running in the Windows notification area.
 - Supports optional scheduled checks every hour, 6 hours, 12 hours, day, or week.
 - Shows a notification when scheduled checks find updates.
-- Remembers the latest successful check and the selected settings.
-- Includes clear warnings for missing WinGet, access problems, timeouts, and unsupported output.

 Automatic checks and background operation are disabled by default.
 They must be enabled by the user from Settings.